 The growth of the early 1970s ended later that decade as grants were frozen.
 The University was hit very hard by the cuts of 1981, losing 30 per cent of its central funding.
 10 courses were phased out and their schools closed, including areas which had been core in early days: colour chemistry and textiles.
 Other significant changes took place in the early 1990s when universities began to take on the characteristics we see today: competition, semesterisation and modularisation, devolved budgets, and emphasis on research and knowledge transfer.
 Now Bradford is characterised by the survival and thriving of many of the features of its early years e.g. the Ecoversity campaign which applies knowledge to making our buildings and practices more sustainable.

 See the 100 Objects exhibition for many stories and images from the University's history.

 The University Archive

 This huge archive documents the above developments in detail.
 It is strongest for the early years until Dr Edwards's retirement.
 It contains University calendars, Senate committee papers and correspondence, correspondence and committee papers of University officers, minutes of meetings, newsletters, press cuttings and many photographs, prospectuses and publications.

 Recently we have been able to make significant progress towards making information about the archive contents freely available.
 This has been an enormous project and there is much more to do.
-Expect much more information online later in 2017: meanwhile, please contact Special Collections staff with details of any enquiry and we will do our best to help you.
+Meanwhile, please contact Special Collections staff with details of any enquiry and we will do our best to help you.